Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 BLESS THE DEAD – Noah Welborn (vocals), Allen White (guitar), David Pollard (bass), Jon Gray (guitar), and Keith Graham (drums) – first landed on my radar with the ‘2015 EP‘ a couple of years back.
 Now, they return with their new full-length album release from Sliptrick Records, this month’s ‘The Boar’s Nest‘ was released December 18th, and before all is said and done, you too shall indeed bless the dead.

-Within the seven tracks on ‘The Boar’s Nest‘, this quintet take us on a careening rampage of blustery, ballsy, blues hewn, heavyweight music.
+Within the seven tracks on ‘The Boar’s Nest‘, this quintet takes us on a careening rampage of blustery, ballsy, blues-hewn, heavyweight music.
 These good ol’ boys get down by means of mashing together heavy rock and thrash metal, flavored to taste with plenty of punk rock attitude and grit.
 With riffs as hard and solid as Stone Mountain itself propelling them, songs like the chugging “Drinking Me” (see what I did there?) or “A Cold Day In Hell” will roll over you quicker than Sherman’s March to the sea.

 In fact, the state Of Georgia’s documented past unequivocally contributes to the rebellious nature that ultimately colors much of its music.
 A distinctly inherent, anti-authoritarian nature permeates much of the music made there and the latest from BLESS THE DEAD is no exception.
 Tracks like “2 Tickets“, or the blistering stomp of “Kiss The Earth“, are chock full of individual expressionism, the type derived from instrumentation and projected posturing in unison.